Telephone Triage

 Use Open-Ended Questions

 Open-ended questions provide for better and more reliable data gathering by encouraging the patient to perform the work of describing symptoms.
-Asking leading questions—a flawed technique often related to being time-driven—often yields faulty data.
+Leading questions should be avoided in order to prevent obtaining faulty data.

 Leading questions cloud the picture by providing the answer in the question.
 Such questions—“Is the pain severe?”
 “Are you having bloody stools?”
 “Are you having difficulty breathing?”—usually elicit yes or no answers.
 Open-ended questions—“How would you describe the pain?”
 “What are your stools like?”
 “What can you tell me about your breathing?”—eliminate yes or no responses.